bitcoinops/scaling-book/x.consolidation/consolidation.md

 length is its size (block weight), and whose area is its total fee (feerate times size).
-For example, illustrated below is a simple transaction that spends from one P2WPKH UTXO (input) to two P2WPKH outputs---one output to a client and one as change back to the spender.
+For example, illustrated below is a simple transaction that spends from one P2WPKH UTXO (input) to two P2WPKH outputs---one output to a receiver and one as change back to the spender.

 ![Example of a 1-input, 2-output transaction](img/consolidation-example-1in2out.png)